 - 1 Tbsp toasted rice powder (see how to make it here, it's easy!)

-Grind white peppercorns and coriander seeds into a powder using a mortar and pestle or a coffee grinder.
-When fine, add lemongrass and garlic and grind until fine.
+- Grind white peppercorns and coriander seeds into a powder using a mortar and pestle or a coffee grinder.
+Add lemongrass and garlic and pound into a fine paste.
 Transfer into a bowl and add all remaining marinade ingredients; stir to dissolve the sugar.

-If desired, you can split the breasts and the hindquarters into individual pieces like I showed in the video.
-Trim off excess skin from thighs, if any.
-Add chicken to a zip-top bag or a casserole dish and pour the marinade over, making sure all the pieces are well coated.
-Marinade at least 2 hours or overnight, stir the chicken or flip the bag half way through to ensure even marinating.
+- Add chicken pieces to a zip-top bag or a casserole dish and pour the marinade over, making sure all the pieces are well coated.
+Press out as much air as possible and marinade for at least 2 hours or overnight, stir the chicken or flip the bag half way through to ensure even marinating.

-Combine tamarind, fish sauce, lime juice and palm sugar; stir until the sugar is dissolved (it will really help to make sure your sugar is very finely chopped).
-Add all remaining ingredients and stir.
-If making sauce in advance, don't add cilantro and green onions until ready to serve.
+- Combine the tamarind, fish sauce, lime juice and palm sugar; stir until the sugar is dissolved (it will really help to make sure your sugar is very finely chopped prior to mixing).

 Keywords: BBQ, chicken, BBQ chicken, grilling,